NativeScript/docs-v7/bindings.md

 Part of the data binding settings is the way data flows.
 NativeScript data binding supports the following data transmissions.

-* **OneWay** - the default setting, guaranteeing the update of the target property, when a change is made in the source property.
-Contrary, a change in the UI will not be propagated back to the code.
-If such a change is made, it will stop the binding connection.
+* **One-Way** - this is the default setting, which ensures that the target property updates when a change in the source property occurs.
+However, UI modification will not update the code and it will stop the binding connection.

-* **TwoWay** - this setting ensures the reflexion of changes in both directions - from target to source and source to target.
-It is very useful in the cases when user input should be handled.
+* **Two-Way** - this setting ensures the reflection of changes in both directions - from target to source and source to target.
+You can use two-way data binding when you need to handle user input.

 ##Basic Binding Concepts

-Generally almost every UI control (since all controls are created with data binding in mind) could be bound to a data object.
-However, there are a few requirements to be fulfilled in order for the data binding to work out of the box.
+Generally almost every UI control could be bound to a data object (all NativeScript controls are created with data binding in mind).
+After your code has ,et the following requirements, you can use data-binding out of the box.

-* The target object should be a successor of the **Bindable** class.
+* The target object has to be a successor of the **Bindable** class.
 All NativeScript UI controls already inherit from this class.
-* For **twoWay** data binding, the target property should to be a **dependency property**.
-For **oneWay** binding, using a plain property is sufficient.
+* For **two-way** data binding, the target property should to be a **dependency property**.
+* For **one-way** binding, using a plain property is sufficient.
 * The data object should raise a **propertyChange** event for every change in the value of its property in order to notify all of the listeners, interested in the change.

 ##Create a Binding

-###TwoWay Binding in Code
+###Two-Way Binding in Code

-The example bellow consists of a Label, TextField and a source property to which the UI controls are bound.
+The example below consists of a Label, TextField and a source property to which the UI controls are bound.
 Our purpose will be, when the user enters an input in the TextField, the property in the code to be updated together with the Label text.
-We will bind the TextField with a twoWay binding, so the user input will change the property in the code.
-And the binding of the Label will be set to oneWay in order to propagate changes only from the code to the UI.
+We will bind the TextField with a two-way binding, so the user input will change the property in the code.
+And the binding of the Label will be set to one-way in order to propagate changes only from the code to the UI.
 But, as we already mentined, when we make a change from the UI (TextField) to the source property, the binding will stop.
 This means that we will not have a constant flow of progating changes from the source property to the Label.
 Thus the property in the code should raise a **propertyChange** event, in order to notify the Label for the changes.
 To raise this event, we will use an inbuild class, which provides this functionality - Observable.

 First, we will create the **source** object, which will be instance of Observable, with a **textSource** property.